 In a little over two months, the 39-year-old former investment banker has hosted U.S. President Donald Trump, Russian leader Vladimir Putin, Indian Prime Minister Narendra Modi and Israeli Prime Minister Benjamin Netanyahu in a blizzard of meetings that underscore his determination to play a key international role.

 During the pomp and circumstance of France’s Bastille Day parade earlier this month, Macron stood side-by-side with Trump on the fabled Champs-Élysées avenue.
 He greeted Putin at the Versailles Palace, a symbol of French monarchical power and former majesty.
 For Modi, it was the Arc de Triomphe.

-The night he won election, Macron walked solemnly by himself through the Louvre courtyard, on camera every step of the way, to a gathering of supporters.
-A week later at his inauguration, he stood under the rain at the Tomb of the Unknown Soldier, without coat or umbrella, to pay homage to France's victims of war.
+The night he won the election, Macron walked solemnly by himself through the Louvre courtyard, on camera every step of the way, to a gathering of supporters.
+A week later at his inauguration, he stood under the rain at the Tomb of the Unknown Soldier, without coat or umbrella, to pay homage to France’s victims of war.

 The imagery aimed to burnish his credentials as a youthful centrist, above partisan politics, determined to restore his nation’s greatness.

 No normal president, Macron looks to the Roman god Jupiter.

 Lost on no one, the symbolism matches Macron’s determination to turn the page on his unpopular predecessor, François Hollande, who had vowed to be a “normal” president.
 Macron, for his part, likens his role as head of state to that of Jupiter — the Roman king of the gods who ruled from above.

 “I don’t believe in a ‘normal’ president,” Macron told business magazine Challenges last October.
 “I think the president of contemporary, democratic France needs to be someone who leads society by the force of his convictions and actions, and offers clear direction.”